8pxl/mars/README.md

 To run: **Python 3.0+ is required.**

-You may also need to pip install tkinter.
+You also need to pip install tkinter and customtkinter.
+`pip install customtkinter`

 contact me on discord for more info <3  - @8pxl#8150